Pastoral: Literature

-Roman camei.
-1. Bacchanalian group, reclining upon a lion's hide, spread under the shade of a fig-tree.
-A youthful Faun is sounding the double pipes; a Nymph, holding a goblet in her left hand, pours out a libation to the god from a patera; a drowsy Cupid in the background expresses the protraction of the festivities.
-2. The same subject as the first; but here the Faun is singing, the Nymph beats time with her hands, whilst Pan supplies the music with his syrinx.

 Pastoral is a mode of literature in which the author employs various techniques to place the complex life into a simple one.
 Paul Alpers distinguishes pastoral as a mode rather than a genre, and he bases this distinction on the recurring attitude of power; that is to say that pastoral literature holds a humble perspective toward nature.
 Thus, pastoral as a mode occurs in many types of literature (poetry, drama, etc.) as well as genres (most notably the pastoral elegy).

 Terry Gifford, a prominent literary theorist, defines pastoral in three ways in his critical book Pastoral.
 The first way emphasizes the historical literary perspective of the pastoral in which authors recognize and discuss life in the country and in particular the life of a shepherd.
 This is summed up by Leo Marx with the phrase "No shepherd, no pastoral."
 The second type of the pastoral is literature that "describes the country with an implicit or explicit contrast to the urban".
 The third type of pastoral depicts the country life with derogative classifications.